sawsent/sawsent/README.md

 [![frontend](https://skillicons.dev/icons?i=react,js,html,css)](#)

 #### Description:
-A web application designed to help users manage their personal finances more effectively.
-I want it to eventually incorporate AI to analyze spending patterns, categorize expenses, and provide personalized budgeting advice.
+A web application designed to help users manage their personal finances more effectively. <br>
+I want it to eventually incorporate AI to analyze spending patterns, categorize expenses, and provide personalized budgeting advice. <br>
 The app aims to automate financial insights, helping users make smarter financial decisions and identify opportunities for savings.

 #### Goals:
-- **Deepen React Skills:** As a React beginner, my primary focus is to develop proficient frontend development skills, building on my foundational knowledge to create responsive, user-friendly interfaces.
+- **Deepen React Skills:** Enhance front-end development with React to create responsive interfaces.
-- **Leverage Java Expertise:** Utilize my well-established Java skills to ensure the backend is robust and efficient, integrating seamlessly with advanced AI features for data analysis.
+- **Leverage Java Expertise:** Use Java to build a strong and efficient backend with AI integrations.
-- **Explore AI Opportunities:** Experiment with Python and Flask to implement AI-driven modules that predict and advise on financial decisions based on user data and behavior patterns.
+- **Explore AI Opportunities:** Implement AI with Python and Flask for financial insights.
-- **Full-Stack Integration:** Gain comprehensive experience by connecting a sophisticated React frontend with a powerful Java-based backend, learning to handle full-stack development challenges effectively.
+- **Full-Stack Integration:** Connect React front-end with Java backend for a cohesive full-stack experience.
-- **Master Security Practices:** Focus on learning and implementing advanced authentication and security protocols to safeguard user data.
-Aim to integrate secure authentication mechanisms, and adopt security best practices to protect the application from common vulnerabilities like SQL injection.
+- **Master Security Practices:** Learn and apply security protocols to protect user data and prevent vulnerabilities.

 #### Links:
 <p>